3505473356/Detecting-Potential-Mussel-Reef-in-ROV-Videos-Using-Deep-Learning/README.md

 ## How to use the system

 Firstly, download the YOLO code `yolov5_modified`, and use `detect.py` for detection.
 Same as the turtorial in the https://github.com/ultralytics/yolov5/blob/master/tutorial.ipynb.
-For example, "python detect.py --weights best.pt(trained model) --source xxxxx(path of video)
+For example, "python detect.py --weights best.pt(trained model) --source xxxxx(path of video)".
+For image segmentation, run ` .py` in `Image segmentation`.

 Secondly, one file named by the video's name is created, it includes .npy files, the number of them is the number of frames in the video.